JacobMartinage/FocusFarm/README.md

 **Optional Nice-to-have Stories**

-- [ ] 3D Interactive farm with users animals
+- [ ] Data persists locally
-- [ ]3D model for each animal
+- [ ] 3D model for each animal
 - [ ] Detail view for each animal
 - [ ] Track if user leaves app and if so animal doesnt hatch
 - [ ] Payment system (user agrees to if they dont complete the study session __ dollars will be donated to ___)
+- [ ] 3D Interactive farm with users animals
 - [ ] Add different color eggs

 ##Current Progress